Subject area: Islamic Studies and Middle Eastern Studies

 Our programmes in this area involve discussion of key issues, practice in applying concepts, both in discussion and in writing, analysis and interpretation of material, and feedback sessions on coursework.

-Students of Middle Eastern Studies take Modern Middle Eastern History and two option courses of their choice.
+On MA (Hons) Middle Eastern Studies you will take Modern Middle Eastern History and option courses of your choice.

-You will have the option of an Erasmus exchange to a university in Istanbul, where you will continue to study a range of courses on subjects relating to Islam or the Middle East, including history, politics, religion or cultural studies.
-Alternatively, you may study similar courses in Edinburgh.
+You will continue to study a range of courses on subjects relating to Islam or the Middle East, including history, politics, religion or cultural studies.
+Opportunities to study abroad are normally available.

 You will continue with your honours courses from a wide range of relevant options from across the University.
 You will also complete a dissertation on a subject of your choice and under the supervision of an academic adviser.